Moving Cost Guide

 For interstate household goods, FMCSA-licensed carriers price your move on a published tariff that combines:

-• Actual weight of your shipment, measured at a certified scale (or estimated by cubic feet for some smaller carriers).
+• Actual weight of your shipment, measured at a certified scale.

 • Mileage between origin and destination.